truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * New audit logging framework added with initial support for SMB and other TrueNAS UI account and authorization activity ([NAS-123447](https://ixsystems.atlassian.net/browse/NAS-123447)), including SMB activity ([NAS-123371](https://ixsystems.atlassian.net/browse/NAS-123371)).
   An [Auditing screen]({{< relref "AuditingSCALE.md" >}}) manages this feature in the UI.

-* New dashboard widget for backup configurations is available.
+* A new dashboard widget for backup configurations is available.
 This summarizes saved backup tasks and has links to quickly set up new backup schedules.

 * New status pages for [SMB]({{< relref "SMBSharesScreens.md#smb-status-screens" >}}) and [NFS]({{< relref "NFSSharesScreens.md#nfs-sessions-screen" >}}) services allow managing active sessions ([SMB - NAS-105505](https://ixsystems.atlassian.net/browse/NAS-105505) and [NFS - NAS-124942](https://ixsystems.atlassian.net/browse/NAS-124942)).